0-7BrainCells/eRes/ReadMe.txt

 $ git status (will show you the files in the repo and what files are ready to be committed etc.)

+To add a new file to commit: (if the file already exists on your computer in the directory)
+$ git add filename

+(if you want to make a new file then add it to commit instead do $ echo text > filename.txt)

+Commit changes/new files once added:

+$ git commit -am "Message describing the changes on the commit"
+$ git push (this will push the committed changes from your computer onto the online version)